Internationally recognised for high quality teaching, excellent facilities and unique opportunities.

 Important update: We have taken the decision to remove the name of Sir John Cass from the title of the school.
 We recognise that the use of Sir John Cass’ name contributes to the redemption of a man without acknowledging the enormous pain he caused as a major figure in the early development of the slave trade, and the legacy of this pain.
 The use of his name is incompatible with our commitment to support the Black community and to actively oppose racism in all forms.
 Read the statement from our Vice-Chancellor.

 Former Head of School Andrew Stone said: "I recognise and am proud that the School is known for its distinct, strong, socially engaged identity across all our subjects.
 The School name will change in consultation with our students, staff and alumni.
 The values, presence and energy we have established are present in more than a name and these will continue to be reaffirmed and to grow."

 Embrace studio culture

 A studio or unit is a study group with a particular theme or focus taken by our year two and three undergraduate art, architecture and design students and by postgraduate architecture students as part of their studies.
 Studios are led by both academic staff and professional practitioners, sometimes linking to external organisations or project briefs.
-At the start of each academic year, the leaders of each studio present their studio's themes, position and approach to allow students to choose from a wide range of issues, methods of working and types of project.
-During the year the studios come together for major events such as Celebration Week – when students present work in progress to panels of external critics – and summer exhibitions.
-Read about our 2020–21 studios.
+At the start of each academic year, the leaders of each studio present their studio's themes, position and approach.
+During the year the studios come together for major events such as Celebration Week – when students present their work in progress – and summer exhibitions.

 Join award-winning architects, artists and designers